Map Name: 2025-26 Linton High School Continuous Improvement Plan

 • Discipline Logs

-• Internal file review of IEPs
+• Internal Review of IEPs

-• Monitor social emotional learning software usage
+• Monitor social emotional learning software

 • Parent Surveys